 Stay With Café, Shop 3B, Alto Residences, 29 Tong Yin Street, Tseung Kwan O

-Minimalistic in its delivery, yet meticulous in its preparation, the Tseung Kwan O branch of NOC occupies the junction between keeping things simple and ensuring a substantial depth of quality.
+Minimalistic in delivery yet meticulous in preparation, the Tseung Kwan O branch of NOC occupies the junction between keeping things simple and ensuring a substantial depth of quality.
 Best known for featuring clean lines, bright spaces, and a rudimentary palette of mostly metallic greys and sleek whites, the NOC brand has gained traction as a place that integrates an air of calm into every fibre of its food and design.

 NOC Papillons & Bakery, Shop 1A, Papillons Square, 21 Tong Chun Street, Tseung Kwan O | (+852) 2569 6069

-With stores that line the entirety of Hong Kong Island, this famed French boulangerie has finally brought its iconic, naturally leavened bread to Tseung Kwan O. An amalgamation of their dining concepts, this corner shop is a grab-and-go bakery on one end, and a sophisticated restaurant-café hybrid on the other.
+With stores that line the entirety of Hong Kong Island, this famed French boulangerie has finally brought its iconic, naturally leavened bread to Tseung Kwan O. An amalgamation of its dining concepts, this corner shop is a grab-and-go bakery on one end and a sophisticated restaurant-café hybrid on the other.
 A wall of imported delights like wines, biscuits, canned goods, and sauces are also up for grabs opposite the baked goods.

 Eric Kayser Café & Bakery, Shop 9A, Papillons Square, 21 Tong Chun Street, Tseung Kwan O | (+852) 3621 0237